missionpinball/mpf-docs/docs/machines/homebrew.md

 ## Control System

-If you are "just" retheming a machine have a look at the [/hardware/voltages_and_power/wiring_and_connectors](existing.md) section.
-If you want to use MPF to power a new *custom* pinball machine that you build yourself, you should buy new custom driver boards.
+If you want to use MPF
+to power a new *custom* pinball machine that you build yourself, you should buy new custom driver boards.
 There are a few common choices: